 Flat Fee Tax Service, Inc. has an impeccable record regarding the successful acceptance of our clients IRS Offer in Compromise submissions.

 WHY IS THE IRS TAX RELIEF TEAM AT FLAT FEE TAX SERVICE, INC. SO SUCCESSFUL?

-Our IRS Tax Resolution experts will only submit an Offer in Compromise for a client after we have had in depth consultation with our client and they provide us with the information necessary to be successful.
+Our IRS Tax Resolution experts will only submit an Offer in Compromise for a client after we have had an in-depth consultation with our client and they provide us with the information necessary to be successful.

 A LUMP SUM OFFER IN COMPROMISE SETTLEMENT:

 A financially struggling taxpayer may choose the lump sum offer, which is defined as a settlement offer where the taxpayer makes five or fewer installment payments within 24 months after the offer is accepted.
 If a taxpayer submits a lump sum offer, the taxpayer must include with the Form 656, Offer in Compromise a nonrefundable payment equal to 20 percent of the amount.
 This payment is required in addition to the $150 application fee (IRS.gov, Topic 204 – Offers in Compromise, 8/22/2013).
 Under the offer in compromise requirements, the nonrefundable amount cannot be returned to the taxpayer if the offer is either rejected or accepted.
 Instead, it will be applied to the taxpayer’s liability.